Cardiovascular disease: Screening

 Screening ECGs (either at rest or with exercise) are not recommended in those without symptoms who are at low risk.
 This includes those who are young without risk factors.
 In those at higher risk the evidence for screening with ECGs is inconclusive.
 Additionally echocardiography, myocardial perfusion imaging, and cardiac stress testing is not recommended in those at low risk who do not have symptoms.
 Some biomarkers may add to conventional cardiovascular risk factors in predicting the risk of future cardiovascular disease; however, the value of some biomarkers is questionable.
 Ankle-brachial index (ABI), high-sensitivity C-reactive protein (hsCRP), and coronary artery calcium, are also of unclear benefit in those without symptoms as of 2018.

-The NIH recommends lipid testing in children beginning at the age of 2 if there is a family history of heart disease or lipid problems.
+The National Institutes of Health (NIH) recommends lipid testing in children beginning at the age of 2 if there is a family history of heart disease or lipid problems.
 It is hoped that early testing will improve lifestyle factors in those at risk such as diet and exercise.

 Screening and selection for primary prevention interventions has traditionally been done through absolute risk using a variety of scores (ex.
 Framingham or Reynolds risk scores).
 This stratification has separated people who receive the lifestyle interventions (generally lower and intermediate risk) from the medication (higher risk).
 The number and variety of risk scores available for use has multiplied, but their efficacy according to a 2016 review was unclear due to lack of external validation or impact analysis.
 Risk stratification models often lack sensitivity for population groups and do not account for the large number of negative events among the intermediate and low risk groups.
 As a result, future preventative screening appears to shift toward applying prevention according to randomized trial results of each intervention rather than large-scale risk assessment.